wwd7086/CorrelationTrackIOS/README.md

    Wenda:   2                              Yu-Te: 1

+AHEAD OF SCHEDULE:
+UI 	completed
+System Integration with Tracker, UI and camera. 	    completed

+Nov 24th  Project CheckPoint

 Update Nov 24th:
 In addition to the scheduled task, we also finished to UI implementation and System Integration.
 Now, We are ahead of the schedule, so we can focus on improving the performance of the current correlation filter.

+(New Schedule)
-Nov 24th  Project CheckPoint
+Nov 28th
+   1. Research on AVFoundation
+   2. Research on vDSP FFT Research

+   Wenda:   2                           Yu-Te:  1

-Dec 1st
+Dec 2nd
-   1. UI 	completed
-   2. System Integration with Tracker, UI and camera. 	    completed
+   1. Use AVFoundation framework service to Video
+   2. Implement vDSP FFT on correlation filter
-   3. Code up a basic Kernelized Correlation filter  (if time permitted)
+   3. Kernelized Correlation filter code up (if time permitted)

+   Wenda:   2                           Yu-Te:  1
+Dec 5th
+   1. Whole system completed, test  and improvement.
+   2. Kernelized Correlation filter test (if time permitted)

-   Wenda:    3 , 2                           Yu-Te: 1, 2
+   Wenda:     1                               Yu-Te: 2

 Dec 8th
-   1. Whole system completed, test  and improvement.
+   1.Whole system completed, test and improvement.
+   2.Slides preparation & Documentation.
-   2. Kernelized Correlation filter completed and test (if time permitted)
+   3.Kernelized Correlation filter completed and test (if time permitted)

-   Wenda:     1 , 2                              Yu-Te: 1, 2
+   Wenda:     1 , 2 , 3			 	 Yu-Te: 1, 2, 3

 Dec 10th   Project Presentation